NREL/infrasys/docs/explanation/system.md

 3. Use `infrasys.System` directly.
 This is probably not what most packages want because they will not be able to serialize custom attributes or implement specialized behavior as discussed above.

+### Units
+`infrasys` uses the [pint library](https://pint.readthedocs.io/en/stable/) to help manage units.
+Package developers should consider storing fields that are quantities as subtypes of [Base.Quantity](#base-quantity-api).
+Pint performs unit conversion automatically when performing arithmetic.

+**Notes**:
+- `infrasys` includes some basic quantities in [infrasys.quantities](#quantity-api).
+- Pint will automatically convert a list or list of lists of values into a `numpy.ndarray`. infrasys will handle serialization/de-serialization of these types.